 Over 4 sessions, participants worked towards a paper titled “Teaching in the COVID-19 era: Understanding the opportunities and barriers for teacher agency,” which describes and explains the various responses of teachers and ways in which their profession has changed across these countries.
 The paper aimed to develop a better understanding of teacher agency in meeting the challenges of the pandemic and the physical and relational enablers and constraints of their environment.

-The paper will soon be published in the journal Perspectives in Education.
+Lab outputs: The paper was published in the journal Perspectives in Education.

 Understanding school networks reconfigurations to cope and rethink educational systems during and after the COVID-19 pandemic